This is the story of my journey to Uyuni, Bolivia.

 That’s when I started to see this abnormal amount of blankets around that I got a little worried.
 Each and every passenger or family was holding at least one, looking at me quite amused while waiting for the bus to be ready.

-I approached a lady who was among the most amused ones and asked what is going on in here.
-As I was listening in awe to the lady explaining me that the buses does not have any heating system (Oh.
+I approached a lady who was among the most amused ones and asked what is going on there.
+As I was listening in awe to the lady explaining to me that the bus does not have any heating system (Oh.
 My.
 Gosh.), the signal was given for all passengers to board the bus.

 I was sitting next to a man who, like everybody but me, had planned ahead to bring his thick blanket.
 You have to realize that this is the Altiplano and this is August.
-The Altiplano means an immense, desert and desolated plateau in high altitude.
+The Altiplano means an immense, desert, and desolated plateau at a high altitude.
 August means freezing cold at night.

 As another passenger told me, the transportation to this city is not great; it seems that no matter what bus you take, you always arrive in the middle of the night!

-Everthing was closed.
-I was hoping to find some higher standard hotel with a 24 hour reception or something… Nothing.
+Everything was closed.
+I was hoping to find some higher standard hotel with a 24-hour reception or something… Nothing.
 99.9% of the time, I have never booked any hotel when backpacking in Latin America.
 I have always found one on the spot.
-But I hadn’t planned to arrived here in the middle of the night, my bus actually took more time than expected to arrive.
+But I hadn’t planned to arrive here in the middle of the night, my bus actually took more time than expected to arrive.

-I soon realized that he was harmless, just a drunk guy in his 20’s who felt like chatting.
+I soon realized that he was harmless, just a drunk guy in his 20s who felt like chatting.
 So I just chatted casually with him to be nice, while I was still searching for a damn open door.
-Of course, he didn’t know of any open door around.
+Of course, he didn’t know of any open doors around.
 And he found that very funny.
-I had been walking for a while now, with my heavy backpack on the shoulders, and my other backpack at hand.
+I had been walking for a while now, with my heavy backpack on my shoulders, and my other backpack at hand.
 I hadn’t slept at all since the night before and I was exhausted.

 All of a sudden, the noise of an engine disturbed the total silence of the night.
-A taxi was coming towards us.
+A taxi was coming toward us.
 I didn’t pay too much attention to it, chatting with my drunken buddy.
-I suddenly felt my hand held backpack being pulled away: a guy was almost halfway out of the taxi car window, and had grabbed my backpack!
+I suddenly felt my handheld backpack being pulled away: a guy was almost halfway out of the taxi car window, and had grabbed my backpack!
 Bad luck for him, the bag was very heavy.
-Inside were my laptop, two cameras and their accessories.
+Inside were my laptop, two cameras, and their accessories.
 I could NOT afford to let that bag go.
 He didn’t manage to get it, he dropped it.

 A little shocked, I just quickly resumed my walk, holding my backpack tight.
 Thinking the taxi went away anyway… Until I heard my new buddy scream “Corra!!” (“Run!!”).
 He had spotted the guy who tried to rob me, he had actually come out of the car to come after me!
 I had absolutely not noticed.
 If he hadn’t told me, who knows what this guy could have done to me.
 He would have robbed my bag, but he could have also forced me in his car, forced me to empty my bank account for them, he could have sent me to the hospital… Such things do happen.